Python-Optional/optional.py/README.md

 ## Why

 There is a difference between `None` as Empty and `None` as the result for an Error.
 A common bad practice is to return `None` to indicate the absence of something.
-This can cause issues.
+Doing this introduces ambiguity into you code.

 For example:
 ```python